The KL-Divergence between a Graph Model and its Fair I-Projection as a Fairness Regularizer: Acknowledgments

-This research was funded by the ERC under the EU's Seventh Framework Programme (FP7/2007-2013) / ERC Grant Agreement no. 615517, the Flemish Government (AI Research Program), the BOF of Ghent University (PhD scholarship BOF20/DOC/144), and the FWO (project no. G091017N, G0F9816N, 3G042220).
+This research was funded by the ERC under the EU's 7th Framework and H2020 Programmes (ERC Grant Agreement no. 615517 and 963924), the Flemish Government (AI Research Program), the BOF of Ghent University (PhD scholarship BOF20/DOC/144), and the FWO (project no. G091017N, G0F9816N, 3G042220).